deffi/payne/doc/testing.md

 build a source distribution.

+## Set 4 (dep)

+`dep` has a dependency from PyPI.
+It has two versions:
+  * 4.1.0 depends on an unspecified version lower than 2.1.1 of `pygments`
+  * 4.1.1 depends on version 2.0 of `pygments`

+Both of them are locked to `pygments` 2.0.
+Thus:
+  * For unlocked install, we expect:
+    * `dep` 4.1.0: `pygments` 2.1 (the latest compatible version)
+    * `dep` 4.1.1: `pygments` 2.0 (specific version)
+  * For locked install, we expect `pygments` 2.0 (the locked version, even though a later version is available)

+The `pygments` package was chosen because it has no further dependencies.
+A version ≥ 2 was chosen because they have wheels.

 # Building the test projects

 Before running any tests that use the test projects, they must be built.
 This is